 What parents say

-- My child is safe and happy at school
+- safe and happy at school

-- The teaching is good at this school
+- making good progress at this school

-Please continue to read the school newsletter each week as it contains all the important news you need, as well as key dates for assemblies and trips.
+Please continue to read the school newsletter each week as it contains all the important news you need, as well as key dates for assemblies and trips

-Our Plans for 2016-17
+Our Plans for 2018-19